 Use the following tips and resources to jump start or improve your legislative visits and civic engagement knowledge.
-You can also visit in LAMPa website pages on “How to Make a Visit”, “How to Write a Letter to the Editor“ and “How to Write a Letter“.
+You can also visit in LAMPa website pages on “How to Make a Visit”, “How to Write a Letter to the Editor“ , “How to Write a Letter“, and ELCA Photo/Video Release.
 As always, LAMPa staff are ready to help.

 INDEX OF TOOLS: